mjsflames/c01w24-project-RxValidators/deliverable4/Stand-up Meetings.md

 # March 28th, 2024
 Team:
+- Everyone present
-- started integrating missing requirements (admin over-riding all data, notification on status changes, cancelling prescription logs)
+- Started integrating missing requirements (admin over-riding all data, notification on status changes, cancelling prescription logs)
 - Wrote test cases for backend
 - Attempted to deploy docker, broke the API gateway and decided to not deploy